The MediaPlayer class provides the controls for playing media.

 class to view any video track which may be present.

-provides the pause()
+MediaPlayer provides the pause(), play(),

-and seek()
+stop() and seek() controls as

-well as the rate
+well as the rate and autoPlay

 properties which apply to all types of media.
 It also provides the

-properties which control audio playback
+volume properties which control audio playback

 characteristics.
 Further control over audio quality may be attained via the

-associated with the player.
+AudioEqualizer associated with the player.
 Frequency descriptors of

-audio playback may be observed by registering an AudioSpectrumListener
+audio playback may be observed by registering an AudioSpectrumListener.

 Information about playback position, rate, and buffering may be obtained from

-the currentTime
+the currentTime,

-, and
+currentRate, and

 bufferProgressTime